CU-ESIIL/stressors-order-duration-frequency-intensity-innovation-summit-2025__2/docs/index.md

 *Caption: What this shows and why it’s useful today.*

 > **Different perspectives:** Briefly capture disagreements or alternate framings.
 These can unlock innovation.
+[emergency management triggers]
+> - We will know we’re onto something if we can visualize at least two contrasting stressor sequences with clear decision cues.
 ---

 ## Day 2 — Data & Methods